How to Handle an IRS Audit of Your Tax Return

 How an Audit Begins

 If you're selected for an audit, you'll get a letter announcing your fate.
 The simplest audit—a correspondence audit—requires only that you mail in the records needed to verify a specified claim on your return.
 Over the past few years, the IRS has been doing more of these types of audits.
 For a field audit, an IRS agent comes to your home or place of business to go over your records.
 Most common face-to-face meetings, though, come during office audits, which typically take place at a local IRS office.
-Don't expect a field or office audit during the COVID-19 pandemic, though (except in special situations).
+(Note: Don't expect an in-person field or office audit during the COVID-19 pandemic.
+Except in special situations, virtual meetings are being held instead.)

 You'll probably have at least a couple of weeks to prepare.
 If the appointment is set for an inconvenient time or you find that you'll need extra time to pull your records together, call the IRS as soon as possible and ask for the audit to be rescheduled.